 We stood on the roof and looked west to the yellow clock tower of the West Side Market and east to Tremont’s church steeples and realized that Creamery sits at the intersection of two of Cleveland’s healthiest neighborhoods; but that in its current state, the Creamery only served to isolate one neighborhood from the other.

 We knew that if the Creamery could be saved and returned to a productive use, it would be a dramatic success story for a long-abandoned factory, and a powerful example of how sustainable development can transform Cleveland.
 Our hope is a significant investment in this building will extend ongoing neighborhood renewal efforts and forge a greater link between Ohio City and Tremont.

 Construction began in January of 2014.
-Despite a fire and a brutally cold winter, the building is on schedule to be 100% occupied in November, 2015.
-The walk-in coolers have been transformed into bedrooms.
-Old dock doors are now the front doors of new businesses.
+Despite a fire and a brutally cold winter, the building was at 100% occupied in November 2015.
+The walk-in coolers were transformed into bedrooms.
+Old dock doors became the front doors of new businesses.
 The old boarded-up windows now provide great views of Downtown.
-The Creamery is taking on a new life while retaining its original identity.
+The Creamery took on a new life while retaining its original identity.